 Wicked Pixel Cinema has released its movies through tiny distributors as well as major distribution companies such as Image Entertainment, Elite Entertainment, and Koch Entertainment.
 Wicked Pixel Cinema flourished in the final years of VHS, and was a pioneering force in the infancy of the DVD market (ICE FROM THE SUN was one of the first independent films to be released on DVD).
 Today, Wicked Pixel Cinema is one of the longest running companies of its kind in the world.

-After fifteen years of operation, Wicked Pixel Cinema completed the feature film RATLINE, the first movie to be distributed by Wicked Pixel Cinema itself instead of by an outside distribution company.
-The film was released to remarkable critical acclaim, and it landed on several year-end “Best Films Of 2011″ lists.
+In 2010, Wicked Pixel Cinema completed the feature film RATLINE, the first movie to be distributed by Wicked Pixel Cinema itself instead of by an outside distribution company.
+The film was released the next year to remarkable critical acclaim, and it landed on several year-end “Best Films Of 2011″ lists.
+PopMatters.com called RATLINE “One of the most original horror experiences of the past decade”.
+The film won Best Feature Film in the ‘Crime Film’ category at the PollyGrind Film Festival.
+Eric Stanze won Best Director when RATLINE screened at the Scare-A-Con Film Festival.
+Rue Morgue Magazine listed RATLINE among its 100 Essential Alternative Horror Films Of The Last 100 Years.